Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse: Methodology

+For each retained cluster we generate a concise LLM summary capturing its shared theme and intent, using the five texts with highest probability score as few-shot examples (App.~\ref{app:pt} Fig.~\ref{fig:summary_prompt}).
+We then merge clusters whose summaries exceed a tuned embedding-similarity threshold and assign each merged cluster a short ($1$--$3$ word), human-interpretable theme label (merging and labeling details in App.~\ref{app:merge}, App.~\ref{app:assign}).

-Finally, texts are assigned to themes using two complementary strategies: (i) matching texts to the most similar cluster summary and inheriting its theme, and (ii) directly assigning texts to one of the generated theme labels.
-This allows comparison between summary-mediated and direct theme assignment.
+Finally, texts are assigned to themes via two complementary strategies: (i) matching a text to its most similar cluster summary and inheriting that summary's theme, and (ii) directly assigning the text to one of the generated theme labels.
+This yields $\mathbf{47}$ themes for Meta (after de-duplication; App.~\ref{app:assign}) and $\mathbf{46}$ for Bluesky (Table~\ref{tab:thm}, App.~\ref{app:thm_all}).